-Mitigation (e.g., Avoidance and Minimization), such as implementation of Seasonal Restrictions (i.e., no dredge windows), will be integrated into the construction schedules, based upon the previous HDP CRs, the 2017 Conservation Recommendations issued by NMFS, and recent recommendations by NJDEP, until such time new CRs are available, as follows:
+Mitigation (eg. Avoidance and Minimization), such as implementation of Seasonal Restrictions (i.e. no dredge windows), will be integrated into the construction schedules, based upon the 2017 Conservation Recommendations issued by NMFS on the HDP, as follows:

-- Port Jersey Outer Channel- January 15 to May 31 to be protective of Winter Flounder - Kill Van Kull- March 1 to May 31 to be protective of migratory finfish - Newark Bay- March 1 to June 30 to be protective of migratory finfish
+- Port Jersey Outer Channel- January 15 to May 31 to be protective of Winter Flounder - Kill Van Kull- March 1 to May 31 to be protective of migratory finfish - Newark Bay- March 1 to May 31 to be protective of migratory finfish